 Try vertical videos

-Watch viewers who watch videos without sound
+Create videos without sound

 Most video marketing that plays automatically do so with the sound turned off.
 A study by Digiday shows that most people, up to 85 percent, never activate the sound.
 If it is necessary to activate the sound to your video so that it can be understood you will not have the opportunity to arouse interest in most viewers.